Skip to main content

 Rule of thumb

-• use Zod when you can
+• use Zod if you are starting fresh